 How to hide the system

 Where should you put the wireless driver?
-That is up to you, you could mount it to the bottom of your cabinets if your light valence is a few inches wide and would cover it.
+That is up to you, and you could mount it to the bottom of your cabinets if your light valence is a few inches wide and would cover it.
 The other possibility is to put it inside of your upper cabinets and drill a hole through the back of the cabinet, above the outlet.
 The driver and extra wires are hidden, but the plug still comes down through the cabinet hole and plugs in.
 Check the building code in your area to see if this works for you.
-There are many options for installation and setting it up, but it varies kitchen to kitchen.
+There are many options for installation and setting it up, but it varies from kitchen to kitchen.

 The wireless remote

 There is also a little wireless remote that connects to this system that turns the lights on and off but also allows the lights to dim.
 You could mount that anywhere.
 Mount it by the light switch for your overhead lights, mount it under your cabinets, or whatever works for you.
 I hardly use my little dimmer switch because my whole system is connected to my Alexa system through the internet gateway and the IKEA Home Smart app.
 This is one of those annoying little tasks that you need to do one time to get it set up.

 Once you download that app and get it set up with the internet gateway, add it to your Alexa via the Alexa app, and you will never have to use the IKEA app again.
 I have my lights automated through Alexa Routines.
 One that tells the lights to turn on at sunset.
 Another routine that turns the lights on is when I say, “Alexa, turn the kitchen lights on” or “Alexa, turn the kitchen lights off.”
 I also have a smart switch that controls other lights in the kitchen!
 I really love all of this stuff, and I am constantly adding to it with other lights and switches around the house.

 If this is all a little confusing to you, try watching some of the IKEA videos about it and the installation!